 In December 2012, Andrew Treusch was appointed Commissioner of Revenue and Chief Executive Officer of the Canada Revenue Agency (CRA).
 The CRA administers income, sales and other taxes; ensures compliance; and distributes benefit payments to millions of Canadians on behalf of governments across Canada.

-In 2012-13, the CRA collected $436 billion in taxes and duties; issued benefit and credit payments totaling $22 billion; and recovered $37 billion in tax debt.
+In 2014-2015, the CRA processed over $469 billion in payments; paid almost $22 billion in benefits payments; and resolved $52 billion in outstanding tax debt.
 The CRA has over 40,000 employees working coast to coast across Canada.

 Mr. Treusch was born in Saskatoon and grew up in Winnipeg, Manitoba.
 He received a B.A.
 (Honours) and M.A. degrees from the University of Manitoba in 1976 and 1978; his principal field of study was Political Studies.
 He began his Ph.D. at Queen's University in 1979 when he was selected as a Canadian Parliamentary Intern, which brought him to Ottawa.